 Check out the Project Camera web page to view the Yellowstone River Bridge segment of the Billings Bypass project.

 The Billings Bypass project is a multi-phase project that will result in a new arterial roadway.
 The new road will begin at the Johnson Lane Interchange in Lockwood, Montana, span the Yellowstone River, and connect to the Highway 312/Highway 87 intersection in the Billings Heights.
-An additional segment has reconstructed Five Mile Road north of the new road and will connect Five Mile Road to Old Highway 312.
+An additional segment reconstructed Five Mile Road north of the new road and now connects Five Mile Road to Old Highway 312.

 This project is led by the Montana Department of Transportation in cooperation with the Federal Highway Administration (FHWA), Yellowstone County, and City of Billings.
 DOWL is the lead project engineer and public information coordinator and Morrison-Maierle is the lead bridge engineer.
-Kittelson and Associates along with Marvin and Associates are performing the traffic engineering and operational analyses.
+Kittelson and Associates is performing the traffic engineering and operational analyses.

 Additional detail about each project segment is available on the Status / Schedule page.